jpacekajus/jscrud/README.md

 # jscrud

-Example Node.js application for listing, creating and deleting DB records
+Example Node.js application for listing, creating and deleting DB records with easy deployment by using docker-compose.

 # Dependencies